 A duvet is typically solid white, filled with down or a down alternative, and used to provide warmth and comfort on your bed.
 Although duvets are also referred to as “down comforters,” the word comforter is more often used in regards to warm bedding that is colored or patterned, rather than solid white.
 A comforter might be filled with down, but often is filled with a synthetic material.

 A duvet cover surrounds a duvet like an envelope.
 While duvets are usually white, their covers come in a nearly endless choice of colors and patterns.
 Duvet covers are sewn shut on three sides, but the fourth side closes with large buttons, ties or a zipper, so you can remove or insert the duvet easily.
-It’s not essential to use a duvet cover, but most people like their decorative impact, as well as the way they help keep the duvet clean.
-Browse some of our favorite duvet covers here.
+It’s not essential to use a duvet cover, but most people like their decorative impact, plus they help keep the duvet clean.

 Duvet Thread Count